DeDelayed: Deleting Remote Inference Delay via On-Device Correction: Conclusion

 \subsection{Effect of delay jitter}

-We evaluate how our model performs under delay jitter, i.e., when the delay varies for each frame.

-Our model is trained only to maximize accuracy for a fixed, tunable delay input and is not explicitly optimized for jitter.
-Nonetheless, temporal structure in the data allows it to retain accuracy even when the delay input differs from the observed delay. \cref{fig:miou_latency_forcefeed_past_delay} characterizes this, showing performance under different observed delays when the model is force-fed a possibly inaccurate delay as input.
-Accuracy peaks when the delay input matches the observed delay, and the drop is less sharp when the observed delay exceeds the delay input.
-The latter might be attributed to selection bias---if the predicted features are relevant for a future frame, they often remain useful for subsequent frames.
+We evaluate how our model performs under delay jitter, i.e., when the delay varies over time.
+Our training loss targets accuracy for a fixed, tunable delay input---we do not explicitly train it to be jitter-resilient.
+Nonetheless, temporal structure in the data helps maintain accuracy even when the delay input differs from the observed delay. \cref{fig:miou_by_delay_matrix} characterizes this, showing performance across observed delays when the model is fed a possibly incorrect delay as input.